torbsd/torbsd.github.io/docs/obsd-bbb.md

 HTTP proxy URL? (e.g. 'http://proxy:8080', or 'none') [none] HTTP Server? (hostname or 'done') ftp4.usa.openbsd.org Server directory? [pub/OpenBSD/6.2/armv7]
-Unable to connect using https.
-Use http instead? [no] yes

 Select sets by entering a set name, a file name pattern or 'all'.
 De-select sets by prepending a '-', e.g.: '-game*'.
 Selected sets are labelled '[X]'.